Sohailongithub/LedgerManagement/README.md

-# README.md for Ledger and Transactions Management System Using MERN Stack
+# Ledger and Transactions Management System Using MERN Stack

 ## Project Overview